OSINTer-Platform/OSINTer/README.md

 ### PostgreSQL
 In order to store the collected information, OSINTer utilizes PostgreSQL.
 If the server already has PostgreSQL installed it will be reconfigured for OSINTer:
-- On non-Debian based systems, it will try to initialize a new DB cluster inthe default location.◇ For Arch this is var/lib/postgres/data as defined in the Archlinux.jsonfile and for CentOS/Rocky Linux this is /var/lib/pgsql/data as pre-definedby the OS
+- On non-Debian based systems, it will try to initialize a new DB cluster inthe default location.
+For Arch this is var/lib/postgres/data as defined in the Archlinux.jsonfile and for CentOS/Rocky Linux this is /var/lib/pgsql/data as pre-definedby the OS
-- It will replace the postgres.conf file and the pg_hba.conf file◇ This will keep the authenification method for the postgres user as being peer-authentification
+- It will replace the postgres.conf file and the pg_hba.conf file.
+This will keep the authenification method for the postgres user as being peer-authentification
-   → This will prevent any kind of connection to the DB using anything else but the unix socket
+   - This will prevent any kind of connection to the DB using anything else but the unix socket
 - It will create a new DB and a whole range of new users described in the pg_hba.conf file
 - It will restart the service